 We don’t need to look too far to see what this means.

 Yep, that’s 7 out of 10 marriages in Australia...

-I appreciate that monogamy might not be for everyone, an open relationship model is fine, providing a couple are in agreement.
+I appreciate that monogamy might not be for everyone, an open relationship model is fine, providing a couple is in agreement.
 (N.B.
-When I say couple I’m not talking about the ones who are having the affair)
+When I say a couple I’m not talking about the ones who are having the affair)

 If stepping outside of marriage vows is a consensual decision within the primary relationship then so be it, but how many AM subscribers do you think might have actually checked in with their spouses to see whether they’re on the same page as each other in this regard?

 How many would have even considered engaging in any respectful conversation with their “for better or for worse” partner, BEFORE choosing to join?

 You know—just as a common courtesy—to see if they’re on board with the idea.